azazellochg/em_health/docs/index.rst

 automatically - and provides tools to query, visualize, and set up alerts.
 With integrated interactive Grafana dashboards, it helps you easily analyze and understand your system metrics.

 .. important:: The package is still in alpha version, not recommended for production use.
+Also, only TEMs are supported for now.

 .. image:: https://img.shields.io/pypi/v/em_health.svg
         :target: https://pypi.python.org/pypi/em_health